Assistant Director, Office of Servicemember Affairs

 I’ve been talking a lot about this issue to people in Washington, and we are starting to see some movement to try to make it easier for servicemembers to get help.
 The Department of the Treasury has issued new guidance for its making it more accessible for those with PCS orders, and government-sponsored enterprises like Fannie Mae and Freddie Mac are tweaking their own guidance.
 There have also been various letters on the importance of this issue, from your colleagues here on the Hill as well as the banking industry.

 Another big issue we’ve been hearing about concerns military education benefits and for-profit colleges — an issue that impacts military spouses, too, now that they can use the Post-9/11 GI Bill.
-Because of a quirk in the Higher Education Act, military education money is very appealing to for-profit colleges , because it counts towards a requirement that for-profit colleges get at least 10 percent of their revenue from sources other than Title IV education funds administered by the Department of Education.
+Because of a quirk in the Higher Education Act, , because it counts towards a requirement that for-profit colleges get at least 10 percent of their revenue from sources other than Title IV education funds administered by the Department of Education.
 This has led to some cases of very aggressive marketing by for-profits schools to military personnel and their families — and these schools often market not only the educational programs themselves, but also expensive private student loans.
 A key focus at the CFPB is to be sure that students understand these loans — and whether they will really be able to repay them.
 There are also serious questions about whether the education you get at many of these institutions justifies their high price.

 Another issue, and one that always applies when it comes to the military, is the issue of car loans!
 Military personnel love their wheels, and they don’t always go shopping for them in the right places.
 I’m sure many of you are familiar with the typical strip of used-car dealers that cluster around the gates of military installations.
 Servicemembers are often sold clunkers at inflated prices with high financing charges, and when the original clunker breaks down, they sometimes take an offer to roll the existing debt into another loan for yet another clunker — which may also break down.
 There is also the issue of spot financing, where they are allowed to drive away with a car with a promise of certain financing, and then get called back a week or two later to be told that the financing fell through and they will have to pay more.
 Although the CFPB will only have supervisory authority over the auto dealers who write their own loans (what are often called “buy here-pay here”), the Federal Trade Commission and the Federal Reserve are required by Dodd-Frank to coordinate with us on military auto issues, and we have already started to do that.